Sharon Brett

 - Selected Presenter, New Voices in Civil Rights, AALS Civil Rights Section, AALS Conference (January 2025, San Francisco, CA)

-- Selected Presenter, ABA/AALS Criminal Justice Section Works In Progress Virtual Conference (December 2024, online)
+- Selected Presenter, ABA/AALS Criminal Justice Section Works in Progress Virtual Conference (December 2024, online)

 Invited Moderator, Bridging the Gap: State Constitutional Litigation, hosted by State Democracy Research Initiative and University of Pennsylvania Carey Law School (forthcoming March 2025, Philadelphia, PA).